specialized806/microsoft-365-docs/microsoft-365/syntex/translation-glossary.md

 ## Use a glossary file

+You can specify the glossary file to use when you create a translated copy of a document.
+For step-by-step instructions, see [Translate a document](translation.md) or [Create a rule to automatically translate a document](content-processing-translate.md).

 You use a glossary file when you create a translated copy of a file.
-For step-by-step instruction about how to specify a glossary file, see [Translate a document on demand](translation.md#translate-a-document-on-demand) or [Translate a document automatically](translation.md#translate-a-document-automatically).
+For step-by-step instructions about how to select a glossary file for your translation, see [Translate a document on demand](translation.md#translate-a-document-on-demand) or [Translate a document automatically](translation.md#translate-a-document-automatically).

-You can specify which glossary file to use when you create a translated copy of a file.
-For step-bystep instruction, see [Translate a document on demand](translation.md#translate-a-document-on-demand) or [Translate a document automatically](translation.md#translate-a-document-automatically).
+You can specify the glossary file to use when you create a translated copy of a file.
+For step-by-step instructions, see [Translate a document](translation.md) or [Create a rule to automatically translate a document](content-processing-translate.md).

 ## Update a glossary file